Contact a lawyer now

 Grounds for Annulment in Canada

 In Canada, marriage annulment is governed by federal and provincial laws, which outline the grounds on which a marriage can be declared null and void.
-The grounds for annulment may vary slightly between provinces, but some common factors include:
+The grounds for annulment may vary slightly between provinces, but let’s explore what qualifies for an annulment in Canada.

 Lack of Capacity